placeholder

 With any Prezi subscription, you can use Presenter view for a detailed look at your presentation.
 Add speaker notes, track time, and more.
 When using multiple screens, keep Presenter view on one and the main presentation on another to keep your audience focused.

 After you’ve test-driven your presentation, you’re all set to go for the real thing!
-Follow these links to learn about all the ways you can present and share.
+Follow these links to learn about all the ways you can present your Prezi presentation and how to share your Prezi presentation.

 Happy presenting!
 We know that you're going to wow your audience.